fastify/fastify-cookie/README.md

 setting cookies.

 This plugin's cookie parsing works via Fastify's `onRequest` hook.
-Therefore, you should register it prior to any other `onRequest` hooks that will depend upon this plugin's actions.
+Therefore, you should register it before any other `onRequest` hooks that will depend upon this plugin's actions.

 It is also possible to [import the low-level cookie parsing and serialization functions](#importing-serialize-and-parse).